 Biden And Xi Jinping Speak For The First Time In Months Amid Fraying U.S.-China Ties

 The world's two largest economies have been locked in a standoff fueled by festering disagreements on issues including trade, technology and human rights.
-That has left communication and cooperation between Washington and Beijing diminished.
+That-and a global coronavirus pandemic blocking most international travel-has left communication and cooperation between Washington and Beijing diminished.

 The White House said in a statement that Biden and Xi "had a broad, strategic discussion in which they discussed areas where our interests converge, and areas where our interests, values, and perspectives diverge."